sindresorhus/yn/readme.md

 yn('abomasum');
 //=> null

-/* optionally provide a second argument for options */ /* lenient mode will use a key distance-based score to leniently
+// lenient mode will use a key distance-based score
- * accept typos of "yes" and "no"
+// to leniently accept typos of "yes" and "no" yn('mo', {lenient: true});
- */
-yn('mo', {lenient: true});
 //=> false
 ```